milankinen/livereactload/README.md

 reload server.
 You may need this if you are running the bundle in an another device.
 Default value is `localhost`

+#### `--no-dedupe`

+Disables Browserify module de-duplication.
+By default, de-duplication is enabled.
+However, sometimes this de-duplication with may cause an invalid bundle with LiveReactload.
+You can disable this de-duplication by using this flag.

 #### `--no-client`

 Omits the reload client from the generated bundle.